-The ball shall be of white, yellow, or orange solid rubber.
+The ball shall be of white, yellow, orange, lime green or pink solid rubber.
 The ball may measure between 7 3/4 and 8 inches in circumference.
 The ball may weigh between 5 and 5 1/4 ounces in weight.